 Your front-end-debt ratio is calculated by comparing your monthly mortgage payments to your monthly income.
 Your monthly mortgage payments typically should not exceed 31% of your monthly income.

-Your back-end-debt ratio includes your mortgage payments and your other debts.
+Your back-end-debt ratio includes your new monthly mortgage payment and your other debts.
 Each month, your mortgage payments plus your monthly debt payments should generally not exceed 43% of your monthly income.
-In rare cases, lenders may allow a maximum of 50% of your monthly income.

 Main residence